RaccoonWithAPeanutButterJar/ItDS2025-Project/README.md

 + Remote Work Ratio (%) - Estimated percentage of jobs that can be done remotely
 + Automation Risk (%) - Probability of the job being automated or replaced by AI
 + Location Country - where the job data is based (e.g., USA, India, UK, etc.)

+## TODO
++ Provide a guide to the contents of the repository
++ Explain how to take the code and replicate the same analysis